chadananda/bahai-ed/README.md

    - `reset-password.js`: Manage password reset functionality.
    - `setup.js`: check for database setup, also for user table

-2. **Database Connection and Models (`/src/utils/`):**

-3. **JWT Utility (`/src/utils/jwtUtil.js`):**
-   - Implement functions for generating and verifying JWT tokens.

 4. **Frontend Authentication Pages (`/src/pages/auth/`):**
    - `login.astro`: Frontend page for user login.
    - `register.astro` (Optional): Frontend page for user registration.
    - `reset-password.astro` (Optional): Frontend page for password reset.

-5. **Initial Database Setup Check (`/api/setup.js`):**
-   - Check for the existence of the PostgreSQL database connection
-   - If not present, provide instructions for setting up Vercel PostgreSQL
-   - If database connection but 'users' table is missing, create it and prompt the administrator to set their initial password.